 The University has been proactive in enhancing its policies and practices that impact human diversity.
 In January of 2012, for example, a diversity component was added to the Appraisal and Development Plan (ADP) for all non-academic employees.
-Related, training modules were added to emphasize that diversity in the workforce should be sought and then monitored for compliance with laws, policies, and expectations of equity.
+Training modules were added to emphasize that diversity in the workforce should be sought and then monitored for compliance with laws, policies, and expectations of equity.
 A strategic hiring policy was implemented to assist the campus-wide effort to achieve greater diversity among faculty and staff.

-Based on data, the Key Performance Indicator on diversity indicates that the University's efforts are "trending toward sustained excellence."
+Achieving greater diversity among the student body, faculty and staff is one of the University's Key Performance Indicators (KPSs).
+Based on the data, the Key Performance Indicator on diversity indicates that the University's efforts are "trending toward sustained excellence."